Suggested Searches

 What is CAPSTONE?

 On Nov.
-13, 2022, the CAPSTONE spacecraft entered lunar orbit successfully completing its technology demonstration objectives within six months.
-The newly extended CAPSTONE mission enables further exploration of lunar orbit characteristics, advancement of navigation technologies through interaction with other NASA spacecraft and communication networks, and demonstration of innovative networking and spacecraft positioning technologies.
+13, 2022, the CAPSTONE spacecraft entered lunar orbit successfully completing its primary technology demonstration objectives within six months.
+The extended CAPSTONE mission which ended in June 2026, enabled further exploration of lunar orbit characteristics, advanced navigation technologies through interaction with NASA’s LRO spacecraft, and demonstrated innovative networking and spacecraft positioning technologies.

 Learn About CAPSTONE about What is CAPSTONE?